 - Representing a former ship repair company in negotiations with EPA and other potentially responsible parties at the Portland Harbor Superfund Site;

 - Representing a coalition of municipal water providers in a contested case involving protests to their water rights before the Oregon Water Resources Department and the Oregon Court of Appeals;

 - Representing numerous Oregon municipalities on issues related to their water delivery systems, including the development and preservation of water rights;

 - Representing an Oregon municipality with a combined sewer system regarding compliance with its NPDES permit;

 - Representing an Oregon municipality regarding renewal of its NPDES permit;

-- Represented the developer of a proposed liquefied natural gas terminal on various aspects of local, state and federal permitting issues and consultation under the Endangered Species Act.
+- Representing the developer of a proposed liquefied natural gas terminal on various aspects of local, state and federal permitting issues and consultation under the Endangered Species Act.

 - Outstanding Client Advocacy Award, Lewis & Clark Legal Clinic